adrianbill/HeRO2/Background.md

 ### Saturation Vapour Pressure

-The saturation vapour pressure (&p\_{sat}&) is the pressure at which water vapour is in thermodynamic equilibrium with its condensed state.
+The saturation vapour pressure ($p\_{sat}$) is the pressure at which water vapour is in thermodynamic equilibrium with its condensed state.
 Simply, it is the maximum partial pressure that water achieve at a given atmospheric temperature.

 To estimate the saturation vapour pressure the Tetens equation is used.
 For temperatures above $0\degree C$ the Tetens equation is: